 How do you feel about the recent popularity and proliferation of schools for game development?

-What inspires you while making Soul Saga?
+What inspires you when making a game?

 How do you feel about the digital distribution stores such as Steam and iOS App Store?

 I love digital distribution, without it indie guys would never have a chance.
 (Although I wish steam would start a mobile gaming section of Greenlight.)

 Any thoughts on the evolution of tablet/ phone gaming and its effects on the larger game industry?

 I think phones/tablets will always be for casual gamers.
 The future of gaming is Oculus Rift, without a shadow of a doubt.

 What are your thoughts on the next gen consoles and what they mean for the gaming and media entertainment as a whole?
 Which one are you most excited about?
 What are your concerns?